JustinSDK/elevation2scad/README.md

 ![Taiwan](images/Taiwan.JPG)

-You can use `-math.inf` to preserve original elevation below sea level.
+You can use `-math.inf` to reserve original elevation below sea level.

 ![Taiwan](images/Taiwan2.JPG)